Vamsikrishna2006/lingua---Language-Tutor/README.md

 4. Play the polished sentence.
 5. Open Progress to show the saved result.
 6. Briefly show the helpful error produced when a recording is too short or the microphone is denied.

+## I completed this project entirely using AI due to campus placement exams and mid exams.
+Thank you for your understanding.